excsn/registrar/README.md

 For a detailed guide on core concepts, configuration, and complete, runnable examples, please see the **[Usage Guide (README.USAGE.md)](README.USAGE.md)**.

 The full, comprehensive API reference is available on [docs.rs](https://docs.rs/registrar).

-## Contributing

-Contributions are welcome!
-Please see `CONTRIBUTING.md` for more details on how to get started, report issues, and submit pull requests.

 ## License